Updated May 11, 2026 § For Pets

 • For true real-time GPS with unlimited range, you’ll need a dedicated pet GPS tracker like Tractive or Fi.

-How PitPat and AirTag Actually Work
+How Do PitPat and AirTag Actually Work?

 These two devices use fundamentally different technology.
 Understanding the difference saves you from buying the wrong one.